 Atifete Jahjaga is the first female President of Kosovo and served as Head of State from 2011 to 2016.
 Former President Jahjaga is the youngest female world leader to be elected, born on 20 April 1975, in Rashkoc – Gjakova.
 She is also the first female head of state in modern Balkans.

 Jahjaga was born in 1975.
-She finished primary and secondary school in Prishtina, where she also completed her studies at the Faculty of Law of the University of Prishtina, In 2000. in 2006-2007, she attended a postgraduate certification program in Police Management and Penal law at the University of Leicester in the United Kingdom, Postgraduate Certification in Crime Science at the University of Virginia in the U.S.A., in the year 2007.
+She finished primary and secondary school in Prishtina, where she also completed her studies at the Faculty of Law of the University of Prishtina, In 2000.
+From 2006 to 2007, she attended a postgraduate certification program in Police Management and Penal law at the University of Leicester in the United Kingdom, and received a Postgraduate Certification in Crime Science from the University of Virginia in the U.S.A., in the year 2007.

 Ms Jahjaga is the recipient of numerous honors and awards including the Doctor Honoris Causa from the University of Durham (2013), the Leadership in Public Service Award from the Clinton Global Initiative (2014), and the honorary degree of Doctor of Law from the University of Leicester (2015).
 In addition to her native Albanian, she speaks Serbian and English.

 In March of 2018, President Jahjaga established the Jahjaga Foundation, an initiative that focuses on youth and women empowerment towards achieving social change in Kosovo.